seantywork/dummethx/README.md

 # dummethx

-my own laboratory module for kernel networking, with the terrible name on it
+my Linux laboratory module for kernel networking, with the terrible name on it

 **Disclaimer : I am not liable for any misuse of this code**